 Home emergency cover may include different special conditions, depending on your insurer.
 For instance, your boiler may need to be serviced annually to be covered and, if it breaks down in the summer, you might not be covered as it’s not classed as an emergency.
 Similarly, dripping taps won’t usually be replaced and you must ensure that you inform your insurer within the first 48 hours of the emergency.

 This type of insurance is for emergencies only, but you can usually make multiple claims.
-The amount of time it takes for the tradesperson to arrive will depend on your insurer; for instance, guarantee they will come within four hours, whereas others may take up to 24 hours.
+The amount of time it takes for the tradesperson to arrive will depend on your insurer; for instance, some insurers guarantee they will send someone over within four hours whereas others may take up to 24 hours.

 Home emergency cover usually includes: